Compression therapy

 Reduced compression dosage may be required if:

 • You have mild disease or a small leg ulcer or wound.
-You may be offered Class 1 Compression sock
+You may be offered Class 1 Compression socks

 • You are in significant pain.
-Reduced dose of compression will help you get accustomed to the compression bandage.
+A reduced dose of compression will help you get accustomed to the compression bandage.
 But if this dose does not reduce the swelling or wound exudate, then this is not creating an effective therapy and you need stronger compression.

 Strong compression dosage is required for:

 • All venous leg ulcers.
-You will be offered Class 2-3 socks or wraps, Hosiery kit or a variety of compression bandage regimes.
+You will be offered Class 2-3 socks or wraps, a hosiery kit or a variety of compression bandage regimes

 Does compression therapy hurt?